fief-dev/docs/docs/user-journey.md

 ![Social registration](/assets/images/auth-social-registration.png)

 !!! warning "*Sign in with...* and *Sign up with...* doesn't have the same behavior"
     It's important to bear in mind that the social buttons doesn't have the same behavior if they are used from the register or login page.
 When used from the registration page, they will go through the registration process.
-If they already had an account, they will get an error stating that their email adress is already registered.
+If they already had an account, they will get an error stating that their email address is already registered.

 ## Login